 The performance isn't free.
 It never was.

 There was a version of me that turned up to work every day for about 25 years.
-He made the right amount of eye contact.
+He thought he made the right amount of eye contact.
 Laughed at the right moments.
-Kept his inner monolgue locked in tight.
-Sat through meetings without visibly losing the will to live, nodded in the right places, and never once said what he was actually thinking, which was usually something along the lines of “why are we all in a room for this?
+Kept his inner monolgue locked in whenever possible.
+Sat through meetings without visibly losing the will to live, nodded in the right places, and rarely said what he was actually thinking, which was usually something along the lines of “why are we all in a room for this?
 Ooh, squirrel.”

 What is Neurodivergent masking?